 Q: How does it work?

 A: The mediator works with parents and their children to create a safe and secure environment where all involved can communicate openly and honestly.
-The mediator will facilitate discussions between the parents and children and help them to come up with solutions that address the needs and concerns of everyone involved.
+The mediator will facilitate discussions between the parents and children and help them come up with solutions that address the needs and concerns of everyone involved.

 Q: What are the benefits of using it?

-A: The benefits of using child-inclusive mediation include providing a safe space for children to express their thoughts and feelings, helping to create an understanding of all parties needs and concerns, developing parenting plans that support the child’s best interests, reducing the amount of conflict and contention between the parents, and providing an opportunity for ongoing communication and cooperation between the parents.
+A: The benefits of using child-inclusive mediation include providing a safe space for children to express their thoughts and feelings, helping to create an understanding of all party’s needs and concerns, developing parenting plans that support the child’s best interests, reducing the amount of conflict and contention between the parents, and providing an opportunity for ongoing communication and cooperation between the parents.

-After a discussion on child-inclusive mediation, we reach the point that this is a compulsory process to settle down the things and decisions about the children’s future.
+After a discussion on child-inclusive mediation, we reached the point that this is a compulsory process to settle down the things and decisions about the children’s future.
 This mediation process can save both parties time and money.
 Child-inclusive mediation helps the child put their feelings before a qualified and sensible mediator.
 The mediator then can pass the child’s thoughts to the parents and help them make the right decision for the child’s future life.